 If you take the SHSAT in 8th grade and are not happy with the results, you can still take it again in 9th grade.
 There are no more chances to take the SHSAT after 9th grade.
 However, if a student has to miss the test due to illness, or was feeling unwell before breaking the seal of the booklet, it is possible to take the SHSAT again on a make-up date.

 Now that you know all about the logistics, it's time to start studying!
 Ivy Tutors Network offers personalized and semi-private SHSAT Tutoring to help get your study plan on track.
-We also offer SHSAT Strategies, a small group online workshop where students take a diagnostic exam, review content and learn tricks and strategies for excelling on this challenging test.
+We also offer SHSAT Classes, a small group online workshop where students take a diagnostic exam, review content and learn tricks and strategies for excelling on this challenging test.